 Alien Invasive Species; State Administrator/Coordinator

-Establishes a state invasive species administrator/coordinator and authorizes the departments of agriculture, health, and land and natural resources to enter private property for the purpose of controlling or eradicating alien invasive species.
+Establishes a state invasive species administrator/coordinator and authorizes the departments of agriculture, health, and land and natural resources to enter private property to control alien invasive species.
+(SD1)

 HOUSE OF REPRESENTATIVES